UnionOfRAD/manual/jp/07_globalization/globalization.md

 ## Localized Validation Settings

-Lithium's g11n framework ships with some localized validation rules for phone number, postal code and social security number validation rules.
+li3's g11n framework ships with some localized validation rules for phone number, postal code and social security number validation rules.
 The `g11n.php` bootstrap file defines these additions so they're available before you use them:

 ```
 foreach (array('phone', 'postalCode', 'ssn') as $name) {